marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/arm-function-attributes.rst

   .. index:: pcs function attribute, ARM

-  The ``pcs`` attribute can be used to control the calling convention used for a function on ARM.
+  The :option:`pcs` attribute can be used to control the calling convention used for a function on ARM.
 The attribute takes an argument that specifies the calling convention to use.